-A Word from Bishop Bryan: COVID-19 update - Putting our focus on June
+A Word from Bishop Bryan: COVID-19 update - Loving others and being socially responsible

 To the South Georgia Conference: